EEEBalanceBug-Team6/Server/README.md

 - [x]  Put requests into data structure (Graph?
 Tree equivalent?).
 - [ ]  Send output of data structure to database, also send it to frontend to render the map.
 - [ ]  Write Dijkstra’s Algorithm equivalent on data structure in javascript.
+- [ ]  Add code for backtracking of the rover in case it encounters a node it has seen before.

 ## Notes on Tasks